Where to Search for Books

 Exhibition Catalogues |

 These titles document museum and gallery shows; are often the best source for high-quality images; and usually include artist biographies, curatorial essays, artist interviews and/or writings, and career chronologies.
-Use the term "Exhibitions" as part of your keyword or subject search in IUCAT.
-To find contemporary artists featured in group exhibitions, search the Contemporary Artists Index, from the Cleveland Institute of Art. |
+Use the term "Exhibitions" as part of your keyword or subject search in IUCAT. |

 Monographs | These are books by or about artists published independent of any exhibition.
 Usually, these are in-depth writings that analyze or provide context for an artist and his/her work.
 Look for words like "Criticism and Interpretation" in the subject heading of a book.
 Search in IUCAT using "criticism" or "analysis" as keywords. |